bcrowell/kcals/README.md

 was found in one study to be about 8% (Van Dijk, 2017).

 In addition, the athletes in Minetti's treadmill study were not carrying packs or wearing heavy boots, and were running on a nice uniform treadmill.

 I find the data most useful if I want to compare one run to another, e.g., if I want to know how a mountain run with lots of elevation gain compares with a flat run at a longer distance, or if I want to project whether doing a certain trail as a run is feasible for me.

+All the energy measurements are scaled linearly according to the runner's body weight.
+Apparently this linear scaling has been controversial in the past, but it does appear to hold empirically.
+See
+Shaw et al., "The valid measurement of running economy in runners," 2014, Med Sci Sports Exercise, DOI 10.1249/MSS.0000000000000311.

 ## Use through the web interface